 HBS grid accounts are available to HBS faculty, research associates, and doctoral students.
-Please contact Research Computing Services (RCS) to set up your account.
+Please contact fill out the HBS Compute Grid Account Request Form to set up your account.

 See our Terminal Login to the HBS Grid page for more details on ways to connect to Grid resources.

-If you are working on a project with one or more persons, a group project location can be created or may already exist for your work.
+If you are working on a project with one or more persons, a group project space can be created or may already exist for your work.
 The path for project spaces is

 You can transfer data to your home folder or project spaces via three methods: using GUI client, mapping/mounting a shared drive, or by terminal commands.
 A graphical tool like FileZilla is available cross-platform for Mac OSX, Linux, and Windows.
 Windows users who prefer SCP can download it from company's website.